judy12345/Yuwei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm a first-year Ph.D. student in Michigan State University, supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/) My interests lies in Deep Learning and Graph Analysis.
+I'm a first-year Ph.D. student in Michigan State University, supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/).<br/>My interests lies in Deep Learning and Graph Analysis.
 Now I work on the area of graph neural netowork including its theory foundations, model robustness and applications.

 Previously, I wokred as an intern at Hangzhou Xiaoyu Co.
 Ltd, developing user and microblog recommender systems, and worked as a research intern at University of Western Australia supervised by Dr. [Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
-I also worked as a research assistant with Dr. [Donghui Wang](http://www.cs.zju.edu.cn/people/wangdh/default.html)(ZJU) in 2018
+I also worked as a research assistant with Dr. [Donghui Wang](http://www.cs.zju.edu.cn/people/wangdh/default.html)(ZJU) in 2018.

 Email: joe.weijin At gmail Dot com.
 Find me on [github](https://github.com/ChandlerBang), [Linkedin](https://www.linkedin.com/in/wei-jin-71041a182/).